-- 2.1.
-Procurement encompasses the full range of activities that lead to the purchase of goods, services or works.
+services or works.
 Effective and sustainable procurement ensures best value, both in a cost measured quantitative basis and qualitative benefits through added value.
-Abertay's expenditure can be broadly disaggregated into the following areas:
+The Association's expenditure can be broadly split into the following areas:

 - Development;

 - Property Maintenance;

 - Housing / other direct expenditure; and

 - Corporate Services (including Finance & IT).

-For Abertay this essentially means all spend other than direct employee costs.
+For the Association this essentially means all spend other than direct employee costs.